Ray Rizzo: Pokémon career

 In 2010, Rizzo won his first Pokémon World Championship in Hawaii after defeating Japan's Yasuki Tochigi in the Senior Division finals.
 He then won the 2011 World Championship in San Diego, California after defeating Matteo Gini in the then-new Masters Division finals.
 He next won the 2012 World Championship in Hawaii, defeating Wolfe Glick (who Rizzo regards highly) in the Masters Division finals, making Rizzo the first three-time Pokémon Video Game World Champion.
 To commemorate this, the Pokémon Company released a shiny Metagross with the same moves, ability and nature as Rizzo's.

 Rizzo was defeated in the first round of elimination at the 2013 Pokémon World Championships.
 In 2014, Rizzo was alleged to have cheated by using a hacked Aegislash at the 2014 US Pokémon National Championships.
 He denied the accusations, but said that he would not be using the Pokémon in the future.
 The allegedly hacked Pokémon would have conferred no advantage in the competition, only saving time by avoiding on-cartridge grinding, but would still have been a violation of tournament rules.

 In 2015, Rizzo was inducted into the Guinness World Records for his achievements.
 However, he did not qualify for the 2015 Pokémon World Championships.

 Rizzo also has a YouTube channel where he discusses competitive Pokémon.
-As of a September 2025, he has 70.5k subscribers and 19.9 million channel views.
+As of March 31st 2026, he has 75.6k subscribers and 19.9 million channel views.